Izaz126/Nall_Void/README.md

 # Nall_Void

 Null Void is a 3rd person platformer game that will test your skills and dexterity.
 It is made using the Unreal Engine 5 game engine, Blueprint scripting system, and C++ programming language.
 It is a project undertaken by a team of dedicated students in Mymensingh Engineering College as part of the Application Development Lab course.
+To download the source code, please email samrat@softsasi.com.
+After verification, if we find that you are eligible, you will receive the code.

 Supervisor of the project
 Md Nagrul Islam